 The agency has faced sharp criticism for policies allowing agents to respond to rock throwers with deadly force.

 The National Border Patrol Council issued a statement after the incident saying, in part, "rock attacks more than justify the use of force against those who choose to attack Border Patrol agents."

 The union claims that limiting the ability for agents to shoot those suspects throwing rocks will only result in more criminals attacking agents.

 Last year, the U.S. Border Patrol reported a 70-percent spike in assaults on its officers from 2011 to 2012.

 When NBC 7 spoke with a field agent regarding the statistics, he said rocks were the most common weapons used when suspects assaulted agents.

-Among those applauding Friday's annoucement was the Mexican Ambassador to the U.S., Eduardo Medina Mora.
-Mora called the publication of the guidlines " a step towards transparency and a signal of openness that we welcome."
+Among those applauding Friday's announcement was the Mexican Ambassador to the U.S., Eduardo Medina Mora.
+Mora called the publication of the guidelines " a step towards transparency and a signal of openness that we welcome."